-Let an Auto Accident Attorney from Maus Law Help with Your Florida Multi-Vehicle Accident Claim
+Let a Fort Lauderdale Multi-Vehicle Accident Attorney from Maus Law Help

 More than 1/3 of all car accident in Florida involve more than just two vehicles.
 Chalk it up to the hundreds of thousands of car, trucks and motorcycles travelling South Florida’s highways every day.
 A multi-vehicle car accident is defined as any accident that involves more than two vehicles.
 There are different types of multi-vehicle car accidents:

 - Rear end accidents where vehicles get pushed into each other

 - Intersection accidents where the two cars that collide initially then veer into another car in the intersection

 - Pile ups due to fog, heavy rain or bad weather

 - Highway mayhem where one car loses control then slams into several other vehicles traveling along the highway

 No matter the cause of your accident, a Fort Lauderdale car accident lawyer will be able to assess your claim and fight for your compensation.